muggy8/improbable/have-and-havenot/5asbJ6YG.md

 Yet I can tell that Phanna was completely serious based on the tone in his voice.

-Somehow, Mikay and Ethan didn't seem too surprised.
+Somehow, Master Mikay and Principal Ethan didn't seem too surprised.

 I guess this is just the difference between Masters and us nobodies.